Brookdale Wave header-wave

 5 Signs it May Be Time to Consider Memory Care

-Dementia is a condition that looks a little different for everyone.
-People experience it differently, making it difficult to know when the time is right to consider professional care.
+Dementia looks different for everyone—this means it can be difficult to know when the time is right to consider professional care.
 If you need a little help making the right decision, here are five signs that it might be time to explore Clare Bridge® communities for your loved one.

-It’s normal to be worried about your loved one’s safety, especially if they have dementia.
 Seniors living with memory loss can sometimes find themselves in a place they don’t recognize, even if they’ve been there before, and panic.
-Those overwhelming emotions can cause them to unintentionally put themselves at greater risks, like crossing the street before the walk sign is on or forgetting where the stairs are in their own home, resulting in falls and injuries.
+Those overwhelming emotions can cause them to unintentionally put themselves at greater risks, like crossing the street before the walk sign is on or forgetting where the stairs are in their own home.

 Caregiver Stress